-Diabetes Neuropathy Trial In Analysis
+Diabetes Peripheral Neuropathy Trial Results

 Results: Forty participants (53% female), aged 48±14, BMI 28.1±5.8 with diabetes duration of 27±18 years were enrolled in the trial.
 At baseline, 27 participants had clinical DSP and 7 were at risk for future DSP.
 After 12 months,

-(CNFL) was measured in vivo is a biomarker for DSP onset and progression.
+(CNFL) was measured in vivo is a biomarker for DPN onset and progression.
 An annual CNFL change of -1.6% (shortening)in type 1 diabetes mellitus, while healthy controls change +5% (growth).
 This double blinded study result showed an Baseline CNFL was 8.3±2.9 mm/mm2 and increased 29% to 10.1±3.7 mm/mm2(p=0.006).

 Conclusion: These finding show that 12 months of Auum mammalian omega oil supplementation can stop the progression of DPN measured by CNFL.
 N-3 supplementation could be a targeted nutritional therapy to address small nerve fiber damage in DPN.